 Where to buy food in Iqaluit, Nunavut

-The hard truth is that most food in Iqaluit (and all of Nunavut) is expensive.
-And I don’t mean Iceland expensive.
+So how expensive is expensive?
 I mean $9 for a head of lettuce and $12 for orange juice expensive.
 As inconvenient as this is for you as a visitor, please refrain from complaining about food prices while you’re there.
 Access to food in the arctic and food security in general is territorial crisis.

 Here are a few tips for keeping your food costs low.

 - Don’t eat at restaurants often

 - Some produce is subsidized by the Nutrition North Program, which means it’s a lot cheaper.
 Lettuce is expensive because it doesn’t have much nutritional value; spinach and apples are nutritious so they are subsidized and thus cheaper.

 - Avoid things that are heavy (i.e. orange juice, pop).
 During most of the year, food reaches Iqaluit by plane.
 This means heavier things are much, much more expensive.